marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 How do you design a SQL Azure database to host multi-tenanted data?
 What are the isolation characteristics?
 What about Blob storage?
 Cosmos DB?

 These solution-level design choices are well explored in the Azure documentation for each individual service.

 For example
 - [Azure SQL Database]( https://docs.microsoft.com/en-us/azure/azure-sql/database/saas-tenancy-app-design-patterns)
 - [Cosmos DB]( https://docs.microsoft.com/en-us/azure/architecture/guide/multitenant/service/cosmos-db)
 - [Azure Storage]( https://docs.microsoft.com/en-us/azure/architecture/guide/multitenant/service/storage)

+There is also some [high-level conceptual documentation](https://docs.microsoft.com/en-gb/azure/architecture/guide/multitenant/considerations/overview) about multi-tenanted solution architecture.

-When reading that documentation, it is important to consider whether it describes multi-tenant or multi-user scenarios, as we have defined them.
+When reading that documentation, it is important to consider whether it describes multi-tenant or multi-user scenarios, as we have defined them above.
-They sometimes use terms such as *hostile* and *non-hostile* tenants (respectively), to distinguish between these models.

-In general, the Azure documentation describes isolation mechanisms for a particular compute or storage service, to support different tenancy and user isolation models, rather than considering a more holistic/solution view of tenancy, bringing together a variety of services into a multi-tenanted solution.

 It gives you the nuts-and-bolts (we will talk more about this below), but you will need to understand how each service you consume slots into your overall tenancy model.